HMS Eclipse (1860): Service

 In October 1863, Commander Mayne led a naval brigade of 200 seamen which captured Merrimi and later fortified the town.
 On 20 November a naval brigade of 400 men, under Commander Mayne participated in the battle of Rangiriri during the invasion of Waikato, where five seamen were killed and 10 wounded, including Commander Mayne who was invalided home.
 Coming under the command of Commander Edmund Fremantle, she took part in the capture of Waikato in January 1864, and contributed to a naval brigade which defeated the Maoris at Rangiawahia.
 Again on 29 April 1864 she contributed to a naval brigade which attacked the Maori stronghold at Gate Pā.
 On 1 September 1864, Eclipse ran aground at Tauranga, New Zealand.
 She ran aground again on 20 October at Wellington.
-A Court of Enquiry blamed on of her officers on each occasion.
+A Court of Enquiry blamed one of her officers on each occasion.

 On 13 July 1865, she was driven ashore on the coast of Australia.
 Repairs cost £3,337.
 A Court Martial censured several of her officers.
-In September 1865 the Eclipse was engaged in transporting militia from Whanganui to Opotiki as part of the East Cape War and in response to the Völkner Incident.
+In September 1865 the Eclipse was engaged in transporting militia from Whanganui to Ōpōtiki as part of the East Cape War and in response to the Völkner Incident.